 - Bear unpleasant conditions like wind, snow or rain in order to capture a unique shot.

 - You are curious about discovering new places and learning new things.

 - You like sharing experiences with other like-minded people.

-As you can see, our tours are not for everyone, but if you identify yourself with the above statements, you can take for granted that you’ll enjoy a lifetime experience!
+As you can see, our tours are not for everyone, but if you are in tune with these values, take for granted that you’ll enjoy a lifetime experience!

 Not at all.

 Our Photo tours are attended from casual hobbyists to seasoned pros.

 The learning curve of each person is different, but we make sure that everyone can take something from our Tours; From getting started with photography to a more in-depth guidance about how to improve your vision or how to hone your processing skills to the next level.